adityaganji889/Summer-Olympics-Data-Analysis-Assignment/README.md

 # Summer-Olympics-Data-Analysis-Assignment
-This is one of the task which is assigned by Elite Techno Groups (ETG) under the Python for AI/ML Internship.In this we're asked to do data analysis using numpy, pandas, mathplotlib libraries of python on the given dataset summer.csv.
-Data analysis in this work includes the answers to the following questions which were asked:-
+This is one among the tasks which is assigned by Elite Techno Groups (ETG) under the Python for AI/ML Internship.In this we were asked to do data analysis using numpy, pandas, mathplotlib libraries of python on the given dataset summer.csv.
+Data analysis in this work includes the answers to the following questions which were asked in it.Those questions were as follows:-
 1. In how many cities Summer Olympics is held so far?
 2. Which sport is having most number of Gold Medals so far?
 (Top 5)
 3. Which sport is having most number of medals so far?
 (Top 5)